BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Compression and Stochastic Noise in Byzantine-Robust Compressed SGD

 where $\bar{z}:=\frac{1}{R} \sum\limits_{\omega \in \mathcal{R}} E z_\omega$, $\alpha:= \frac{B}{W}$, and $C_\alpha := \frac{2-2\alpha}{1-2\alpha}$. \end{lemma}

 Let $z_\omega$ represent $v_\omega^t$ at iteration $t$.
 Lemma \ref{lemma concentration} characterizes the mean-square error of the geometric median relative to the average of true stochastic gradients.
 The mean-square error is bounded by four terms.
 The first refers to the sum of inner variations, and the second refers to the outer variation.
 The two terms represent the stochastic noise inside each regular worker and across all the regular workers, respectively.
-The third is proportional to the compression parameter $\delta$, and becomes large when the compression ratio $\delta$ is high.
+The third is proportional to the compression-related parameter $\delta$, and becomes large when the compression ratio $\delta$ is high.
 The last is from the inexact $\epsilon$-approximate geometric median.
-Lemma \ref{lemma concentration} asserts that the stochastic and compression noise enlarges the gap between the geometric median and the average of true stochastic gradients.
+Lemma \ref{lemma concentration} asserts that the compression and stochastic noise enlarges the gap between the geometric median and the average of true stochastic gradients.
+For other robust aggregation rules such as Krum and coordinate-wise median, similar results are also attainable.
+The compression and stochastic noise remains affecting the quality of robust aggregation.

-Since geometric median aggregation of the compressed messages $\mathcal{Q}(v_\omega^t)$ yields unsatisfactory output as indicated by Lemma \ref{lemma concentration}, the Byzantine-robust compressed SGD given by \eqref{byrd-csgd} performs poorly too.
-Below we provide its convergence analysis.
-It converges to a neighborhood of the optimal solution, and the asymptotic learning error is subject to the stochastic and compression noise.
+Since geometric median aggregation of the compressed messages $\mathcal{Q}(v_\omega^t)$ yields unsatisfactory output as indicated by Lemma \ref{lemma concentration}, the Byzantine-robust compressed SGD in \eqref{byrd-csgd} performs poorly too.
+Below we analyze its convergence; the proof is delegated to Appendix \ref{app-B}.
+It converges to a neighborhood of the optimal solution, and the asymptotic learning error is subject to the compression and stochastic noise.

 \begin{theorem}[Convergence of Byzantine-robust compressed SGD] Consider the Byzantine-robust compressed SGD update \eqref{byrd-csgd} with $\epsilon$-approximate geometric median aggregation and using an unbiased compressor.
 Under Assumptions \ref{a1}, \ref{a2}, \ref{a3}, and \ref{a4}, if the number of Byzantine workers satisfies $B < \frac{W}{2}$ and the step size $\gamma$ satisfies